starzia/SonarPM/README.txt

 WINDOWS PREREQUISITES
 ---------------------
 Compiling for Windows is a bit trickier.
-Portaudio is included in the source tarball, but wxWidgets library must be installed (and the Makefile edited to reflect its installation directory).
+Portaudio must be downloaded and moved into a 'portaudio' directory and wxWidgets library must be installed (and Makefile.vc edited to reflect its installation directory).

 WINDOWS COMPILATION